-3. To create a European platform for knowledge exchange focusing specifically on organic arable, offering opportunities for farmer-to-farmer, advisor-to-advisor researcher-to-advisor-to-farmer learning that draws on experiences from diverse contexts.
+3. To create www.farmknowledge.org a European platform for knowledge exchange focusing specifically on organic arable, offering opportunities for farmer-tofarmer, advisor-to-advisor or researcherto-advisor-to-farmer learning that draws on experiences from diverse contexts.

 Multi-stakeholder collaboration is a central aspect of the OK-Net Arable project.
 Stakeholders include farmers, scientists, farm advisors, farmers' associations, educational providers and communication experts.
-By working with diverse actors, the project collates experiences from a range of climatic, geographical and socio-economic conditions across Europe.
+By working with diverse actors, the project collates experiences from a range of climatic, geographical and socioeconomic conditions across Europe.